0xjunger/0xjunger.github.io/README.md

 # Hey, I'm Jünger!

 I'm a Turkish physicist.
-While I used to work on lasers, my current focus is on particle physics and conducting experiments at CERN.
-<ins>Nowadays, my work consists mostly of cryptography and mathematics rather than physics.</ins>
+I study particle physics and contribute to CERN experiments.
+I met with distributed systems 4 years ago, and I'm studying cryptography for 7 months.

 # Why I'm here?

 I follow the [cypherpunk](https://nakamotoinstitute.org/static/docs/cypherpunk-manifesto.txt) philosophy.
-Privacy in the digital era is an essential requirement, not just an option.
-Therefore, I am committed to utilizing the necessary tools for creating trustlessness protocols.
+Privacy in the digital age is a necessity, not just an option.
+That is why I am committed to researching and contributing to trustlessness protocols.

 # What I'm doing?

-I am currently studying the mathematical concepts necessary for cryptography.
-I have commenced studying fundamental cryptography resources and am presently applying this knowledge using the <ins>Rust</ins> programming language.

-We also develop dapps for <ins>BlocklandLabs</ins>.
-We are currently developing our work on <ins>Starknet</ins>, and we will soon enhance our professionalism.
+I am currently contributing to Taiko.
+I am researching a new decentralized approach to rollup designs called [Based Rollups](https://ethresear.ch/t/based-rollups-superpowers-from-l1-sequencing/15016), which, unlike centralized methods, involve building blocks entirely on Ethereum and under Ethereum's security.

+In addition, I have been interested in cryptography for a long time and am continually improving my knowledge in this field.
+I am researching zkVM and zkEVMs, as well as working on multi-proof development and exploring the use of Trusted Execution Environments (TEEs, i.e SGX) in blockchains.

+Also, together with a confident group of friends, we are working on various underground dapps and infrastructures.
+Besides our research, we invest in projects we see valuable.

 ## Writings